 (e) The provider has been designated by the commission as an eligible telecommunications carrier for purposes of receiving federal universal service support pursuant to 47 C.F.R.
 Part 54 Subpart D – Universal Service Support for High Cost Areas, with respect to the service areas for which the provider is seeking program support.

 (2) Wireless communications providers.
-A wireless communications provider may seek support for telecommunications and broadband services from the program if the provider satisfies all of the following requirements:
+A wireless communications provider may seek support for telecommunications and broadband services from the program if the provider satisfies all of the following requirements with respect to the area or areas for which is seeks support from the program:

 (a) The provider is licensed by the Federal Communications Commission to offer commercial mobile radio service within the state of Washington;